LeBenchmark/NeurIPS2021/AST/README.md

 						  --task st
 ```
 ### 3.1.2. wav2vec features
-Before extracting features from wav2vec models, it is necessary to convert `.flac` files into `.wav` files.
+Before extracting features from wav2vec models, it is necessary to convert `.flac` files to `.wav` files.
 You can use `ffmpeg` for such conversion under the `AST/tools` directory in this repo.
 ```bash
 bash tools/flac2wav.sh $FLAC_DIR ${MTEDX_ROOT}/wav
 ```